 If you were treated by Ian Paterson and have a question regarding your care, please call our dedicated patient helpline on 0191 497 8190, and speak to a member of our specialist team.

-The helpline is in operation between 9am and 6pm Monday to Friday and 9am to 1pm Saturday.
+The helpline is in operation between 9am to 6pm Monday to Friday and 9am to 1pm Saturday.